ndicandia98/academy-training/README.md

 ## Getting Started 🚀

-_This guide will help you to know how the academy works and what you need to run the different environments_
+_This guide will help you to know how Academy works and what you need to run the different environments_

 ### Glossary 📓